Gestational Diabetes Exercise

 The key to sticking with an exercise routine is finding activities that you enjoy and are safe during pregnancy.
 Explore different options like walking, swimming, prenatal yoga classes, or low-impact fitness classes specifically designed for pregnant women.
 Variety can keep your workouts fun and engaging, reducing the chances of boredom and encouraging regular exercise.

-See also Diabetes Contraindications
+See also Best Exercise Machine For Diabetes

 Ensuring Proper Warm-up and Cool-down